In Unalaska, the U.S. Coast Guard has cleaned up controversial graffiti that was found spray-painted on a World War II bunker last month.

 “We scrubbed the tag off the bunker," said Lt.
 Brian Dykens, a Coast Guard spokesperson in Juneau.
 "You can’t really tell.
 You might notice if you saw it before, but it looks pretty good.”

-Dykens said the Mellon's crew got permission from the landowning Ounalashka Corporation before painting over the tag.
+Dykens said the Mellon's crew got permission from the landowning Ounalashka Corporation before removing the tag.

 “We have a rich history with Dutch Harbor and Unalaska, so it’s important to us to remain part of that community," he said.
 "We wanted to clean up any damage that we may have caused.”